 In the response body, the server returns the binary data stream.

-The following request exports the Exchange organization's data with "support" keyword to a PST file.
+The example shows how to export the Exchange organization data containing the support keyword to a PST file.

 Authorization: Bearer <Access-Token>